U.S.-Canada-Mexico “Non-Essential” Travel Restrictions Extended to 01/21/2022

 A copy of the Federal Register Notice on the U.S.-Mexico travel restrictions can be found here.

 * * * *

-On the Twitter posting is a new infographic listing what is eligible “Essential Travel”.
+USCBP has previously posted on its Twitter an infographic listing what is eligible “Essential Travel”.

 In the original announcement released by USDHS on March 20, 2020, “Non-Essential” is defined in the notice as including “travel that is considered tourism or recreational in nature”.
 While this does not reference entering the U.S. as a student, scholar, or worker, it will be important to evaluate travel plans if there is an urgency to return to the U.S. in the event the restrictions are enhanced and include students/scholars.

 USDHS, as well as Canadian and Mexican authorities, have reviewed and extended multiple times the travel restrictions in 30-day increments since March 20, 2020.

 Please see the USDHS Fact Sheet on the U.S.-Canada-Mexico travel restrictions issued here.